Battle of Marj Ayyun: Battle

 The Kingdom of Jerusalem still hoped for an opportunity to attack Egypt, but they were not strong enough.
-In 1178 CE, a fortress at Jacob's Ford - a border crossing outpost north of Lake Tiberias, called by the Arab scholars Beit el-Ahzan - was built as a post of defense and a base from which attacks in the future might be made.
+In 1178, a fortress at Jacob's Ford - a border crossing outpost north of Lake Tiberias, called by the Arab scholars Beit el-Ahzan - was built as a post of defense and a base from which attacks in the future might be made.
 On the borders, the castles and posts were now under the command of the fierce religious military orders.
-During the summer of 1179 CE, severe drought gripped the Levant, while minor skirmishes erupted.
+During the summer of 1179, severe drought gripped the Levant, while minor skirmishes erupted.
 Saladin offered to pay the Crusaders 100,000 dinars in exchange for halting incursions and dismantling the castle at Jacob's Ford but the Crusaders refused, and hostilities resumed.

 From the eastern side of the coastal range, the Crusaders saw Saladin's tents in the distance.
-Baldwin and his nobles decided to descend to the plain and attack at once.
+Baldwin IV and his nobles decided to descend to the plain and attack at once.
 As the Frankish army moved downhill, the mounted troops soon outstripped the foot soldiers.
 After a few hours' delay, the Crusader army reassembled, then encountered and easily defeated the Saracen raiding forces, who were returning from their forays.

 Believing the battle won, the Franks let their guard down.
-Raymond's knights and Odo of St Amand's Templars moved onto some high ground between the Marj Ayyun and the Litani River.
+Raymond's Knights and Odo of St Amand's Templars moved onto some high ground between the Marj Ayyun and the Litani River.
 The Crusader infantry rested from their hurried march earlier in the day.

 Suddenly, Saladin's main army attacked the Crusaders, defeating them badly.
 Observers of the time blamed the defeat on Odo of St Amand, who was captured in the battle.
-King Baldwin barely escaped capture; unable to mount a horse because of his crippling disease, he was carried to safety by a knight as his bodyguard cut a path through the Saracens.
+King Baldwin IV barely was saved by his bodyguard and escaped capture; unable to mount a horse because of his crippling disease, he was carried to safety by a knight as his bodyguard cut a path through the Saracens.
 Many Frankish survivors of the struggle fled to shelter at Beaufort Castle (Qala'at ash-Shaqif Arnoun) about 5 mi southwest of the battlefield.